sydney-rd/NASA-api-project/README.md

 # NASA APOD API-Project

 ## Description
 The Astronomy Picture of the Day (APOD) is based upon work supported by NASA.
-Originated, written, coordinated, and edited since 1995 by Robert Nemiroff and Jerry Bonnell, the APOD arcive contains the largest collection of annotated astronomical images on the internet.
+Originated, written, coordinated, and edited since 1995 by Robert Nemiroff and Jerry Bonnell, the APOD arcive contains the largest collection of annotated astronomical images on the internet!

 ## Object Content